Thank you for considering an application to study Medicine at Newcastle University.

 Post Offer Visit Days

-For some, identifying what might be deemed as suitable work experience in a primary and/or secondary care setting is difficult.
+We realise that identifying suitable work experience in a primary and/or secondary care setting can be difficult.

 At Newcastle our emphasis is on our applicants being able to show a commitment to caring.
-Aside from This can be accomplished in a number of ways.
-For example:
+This can be accomplished in a number of ways, for example.

 - volunteering in an elderly care home